uspki/policies/certificate-policy.md

   - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) domain-validated(1)} (2.23.140.1.2.1),
   - if the Certificate complies with these Requirements but lacks Subject Identity Information that is verified in accordance with Section 3.2.2.1 or Section 3.2.3.

-If the Certificate asserts	the	policy identifier	of 2.23.140.1.2.1, then it SHALL NOT	include	organizationName,	givenName, surname, streetAddress, localityName, stateOrProvinceName, or postalCode in the Subject field.
+If the Certificate asserts	the	policy identifier	of 2.23.140.1.2.1, then it shall not	include	organizationName,	givenName, surname, streetAddress, localityName, stateOrProvinceName, or postalCode in the Subject field.

 - Organization Validated:
   - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) organization-validated(2)} (2.23.140.1.2.2),
   - if the Certificate complies with these Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.2.1.

-If the Certificate asserts the policy identifier of 2.23.140.1.2.2, then it SHALL also include organizationName, stateorProvinceName and countryName in the Subject field in accordance with Section 7.1.4.2.2.
+If the Certificate asserts the policy identifier of 2.23.140.1.2.2, then it shall also include organizationName, stateorProvinceName and countryName in the Subject field in accordance with Section 7.1.4.2.2.
 All information shall be verified in accordance with Section 3.2.2.1.

-Certificates under this policy SHALL NOT assert the Individual Validated Certificate Policy identifiers reserved by the CA/Browser Forum.
+Certificates under this policy shall not assert the Individual Validated Certificate Policy identifiers reserved by the CA/Browser Forum.
   - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) individual-validated(3)} (2.23.140.1.2.3)

 #### 7.1.6.2.
 Root CA Certificates
-A Root CA Certificate SHALL NOT contain the certificatePolicies extension.
+A Root CA Certificate shall not contain the certificatePolicies extension.

 #### 7.1.6.3 Subordinate CA Certificates
-All Subordinate CA's SHALL be an Affiliate as defined in this CP.
+All Subordinate CA's shall be an Affiliate as defined in this CP.

 A Certificate issued to a Subordinate CA:

-1. SHALL include the CA/B Forum reserved identifiers to indicate the Subordinate CA's compliance with the CA/Browser Forum Baseline Requirements, and
+1. shall include the CA/B Forum reserved identifiers to indicate the Subordinate CA's compliance with the CA/Browser Forum Baseline Requirements, and
-2. SHALL include an identifier defined in Section 1.2 to indicate the Subordinate CA's compliance with this Policy
+2. shall include an identifier defined in Section 1.2 to indicate the Subordinate CA's compliance with this Policy

-A Subordinate CA SHALL represent, in its Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with the CA/Browser Forum Baseline Requirements are issued and managed in accordance with the CA/Browser Forum Baseline Requirements.
-A Subordinate CA SHALL represent, in its Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with this Certificate Policy are issued and managed in accordance with this Certificate Policy.
+A Subordinate CA shall represent, in its Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with the CA/Browser Forum Baseline Requirements are issued and managed in accordance with the CA/Browser Forum Baseline Requirements.
+A Subordinate CA shall represent, in its Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with this Certificate Policy are issued and managed in accordance with this Certificate Policy.

 #### 7.1.6.4 Subscriber Certificates
-A Certificate issued to a Subscriber SHALL contain one policy identifier, defined by this CP in Section 1.2, in the Certificate's certificatePolicies extension that indicates adherence to and compliance with this Certificate Policy.
-CAs SHALL also assert one of the CA/B Forum Reserved Policy OIDs in such Certificates.
+A Certificate issued to a Subscriber shall contain one policy identifier, defined by this CP in Section 1.2, in the Certificate's certificatePolicies extension that indicates adherence to and compliance with this Certificate Policy.
+CAs shall also assert one of the CA/B Forum Reserved Policy OIDs in such Certificates.

-Subscriber certificates SHALL contain certificate policy identifier(s) for either domain validated policies or organization validated policies but SHALL NOT assert certificate policy identifiers for both.
+Subscriber certificates shall contain certificate policy identifier(s) for either domain validated policies or organization validated policies but shall not assert certificate policy identifiers for both.

-The issuing CA SHALL document in its Certification Practice Statement that the Certificates it issues containing the specified policy identifier(s) are managed in accordance with the CA/Browser Forum Baseline Requirements and this Certificate Policy.
+The issuing CA shall document in its Certification Practice Statement that the Certificates it issues containing the specified policy identifier(s) are managed in accordance with the CA/Browser Forum Baseline Requirements and this Certificate Policy.

 ### 7.1.7 Usage of Policy Constraints extension
-Subordinate CAs MAY assert policy constraints in the CA certificates.
+Subordinate CAs may assert policy constraints in the CA certificates.

 ### 7.1.8 Policy qualifiers syntax and semantics
-Certificates issued under this CP MAY contain policy qualifiers.
+Certificates issued under this CP may contain policy qualifiers.

 ### 7.1.9 Processing semantics for the critical Certificate Policies extension
-Certificates issued under this policy SHALL NOT contain a critical certificate policies extension.
+Certificates issued under this policy shall not contain a critical certificate policies extension.

 ## 7.2 CRL profile

 ### 7.2.1 Version number(s)
-The CAs SHALL issue X.509 Version two (2) CRLs.
+The CAs shall issue X.509 Version two (2) CRLs.

 ### 7.2.2 CRL and CRL entry extensions
 **a. reasonCode (required)**
 **Required/Optional:** Required
-This entry extension SHALL be present.
-The reasonCode value SHALL be populated in accordance with Section 4.9.1 for revocation reasons encompassing Key Compromise (reasonCode: keyCompromise) or CA Compromise (reasonCode: cACompromise).
+This entry extension shall be present.
+The reasonCode value shall be populated in accordance with Section 4.9.1 for revocation reasons encompassing Key Compromise (reasonCode: keyCompromise) or CA Compromise (reasonCode: cACompromise).

 ## 7.3 OCSP profile